SeldonIO/seldon-core/docs-gb/scaling/single-model-serving-hpa.md

 ```
 {% endcode %}

-### Coordinated Scaling

-{% hint style="info" %}
-**Note**: If a Model gets scaled up slightly before its corresponding Server, the model is currently marked with the condition ModelReady "Status: False" with a "ScheduleFailed" message until new Server replicas become available.
-However, the existing replicas of that model remain available and will continue to serve inference load.
-{% endhint %}

 ## Scaling Behavior

 In order to ensure similar scaling behaviour between Models and Servers, the number of `minReplicas` and `maxReplicas`, as well as any other configured scaling policies should be kept in sync across the HPA for the model and the server.